The Maine Loon Project has worked for more than three decades to assess the status and safeguard the future of Maine’s loon population.

 The Loon Restoration Project is a five- year project, funded from the result of an oil spill, that aims to increase loon nesting success and decrease loon mortality by engaging volunteers in four efforts:

-- Launching a Loon Rangers Program to reduce disturbance to loons and increase nesting success through education and outreach.
+• Launching a Look Out for Loons program to reduce disturbance to loons and increase nesting success through education and outreach.

 More about the Loon Restoration Project >